How can we bridge the health equity gap to create “people-first cities”?

 People across the planet are grappling with the effects of multiple overlapping challenges.
-COVID-19, climate change, social inequality, supply chain disruptions, persistently high inflation and the probability of recession pose significant obstacles to advancing healthy societies and building climate resilience.
+COVID-19, climate change, social inequality, supply-chain disruptions, persistently high inflation and the probability of recession pose significant obstacles to advancing healthy societies and building climate resilience.

-Despite cultural shifts that have altered the way we live and work, cities continue to flourish.
+Although cultural shifts have altered the way we live and work, cities continue to flourish.
 Today, more than half the world’s population (55%) lives in cities, up from just 30% in 1950.
 And by 2050, this figure is expected to soar to 70%, with an estimated 2.5 billion people migrating to urban areas over the next 20 years.

 Despite speculation, cities will be the centers of wealth, prosperity, creativity, and innovation.

 Employees are calling for healthier societies that support well-being